2025-09-10

 We've all heard of the classic principle of garbage in, garbage out, which is particularly important when working with data for AI models.
 But beyond that, there's also a multiplier effect to take into account.

 As Agustín Delucchi explained, mistakes in transformation stages don't just waste effort, they amplify risks and lead to systemic AI failures.
+For the Microsoft Director of Globalization AI and Data Science, the rule is clear: "about 75% of the effort is really in building models.”

 The Multilingual Impact of Bad Data